bssd-ltd/styleguide/pyguide.md

     from myproject.backend.hgwells import time_machine
     ```

-    You may find older Google Python Style code doing this, but it is no longer
+    You may find older Bssd Ltd Python Style code doing this, but it is no longer
     required. **New code is encouraged not to bother with this.** Simply treat
     application-specific sub-package imports the same as other sub-package
     imports.